-= The practical programming part of this course will now begin for 60 minutes. = within a for loop
+= The practical programming part of this course will now begin for 60 minutes. =

 6 Sorting data

 - Modify your functions package from our previous session so that it has the following: - 1.
 Create an integer function that takes in an array of integers as input and using the if statements sorts them by multiples (modulus %) of 2, 3, 5, 7 and 11 and prints them on the screen in the following manner: